MAINE, USA —

 Feed Maine telethon on NEWS CENTER Maine

 NEWS CENTER Maine's fight to end hunger Feed Maine shifted into high gear with year-round donations and annual telethons.
-Thus far, Mainers have help Mainers by raising more than $288,000 which is enough for more than 1.2 million meals.
+Thus far, Mainers have helped Mainers by raising funds to help provide almost 32 million meals for our neighbors in need.
 The next telethon will be announced shortly, but keep in mind you can DONATE at any time.

 See the stories behind the campaign